Philippe Pétain: Pétain replaces Reynaud

 On Sunday, 16 June 1940, President Roosevelt's reply to President Lebrun's requests for assistance came with only vague promises and saying that it was impossible for the President to do anything without Congressional approval.
 Pétain then drew a letter of resignation from his pocket, an act which was certain to bring down the government (he had persuaded Weygand to come to Bordeaux by telling him that 16 June would be the decisive day).
 Lebrun persuaded him to stay until Churchill's reply had been received.
-After lunch, Churchill's telegram arrived agreeing to an armistice provided the French fleet was moved to British ports, a suggestion which was not acceptable to Darlan, who argued that it was outrageous and would leave France defenseless.
+After lunch, Churchill's telegram arrived agreeing to an armistice provided the French fleet was moved to British ports, a suggestion which was not acceptable to Darlan, who argued that it would leave France defenseless.

-That afternoon, the British Government offered joint nationality for Frenchmen and Britons in a Franco-British Union.
+That afternoon, the British government offered to join France and Britain in the Franco-British Union.
 Reynaud and five ministers thought these proposals acceptable.
-The others did not, seeing the offer as insulting and a device to make France subservient to the United Kingdom, as a kind of extra Dominion.
+The others did not, perceiving the offer as making France and its colonies subservient to Britain as a quasi-dominion.
 Contrary to President Albert Lebrun's later recollection, no formal vote appears to have been taken at Cabinet on 16 June.
 The outcome of the meeting is uncertain.
 Ten ministers wanted to fight on and seven favoured an armistice (but these included the two Deputy Prime Ministers Pétain and Camille Chautemps, and this view was also favoured by the Commander-in-Chief General Weygand).
 Eight were initially undecided but swung towards an armistice.

 Lebrun reluctantly accepted Reynaud's resignation as Prime Minister on 17 June, Reynaud recommending to the President that he appoint Marshal Pétain in his place, which he did that day, while the government was at Bordeaux.
 Pétain already had a ministerial team ready: